 Looking ahead to the 2022 Global Conference we might expect to see the following scenario:

 Increased civil society analysis and advocacy building on publicly available data concerning the oil, gas and mining sectors in EITI implementing countries.
 Positive engagement between EITI stakeholders and implementing country governments to improve civic space related to extractive sector governance.
-This may involve MSGs undertaking activities to strengthen the capacity and operating environment of civil society organisations.
+This may involve MSGs undertaking activities to strengthen the capacity and operating environment of civil society organisations, taking into account challenges posed by COVID-19 crisis related to shrinking civic space.

 Guidance to implementing countries and peer learning on how to use the EITI to strengthen civil society engagement in extractive sector governance, developed and implemented in collaboration with partner organisations.